 In 2012, the Maryland General Assembly passed legislation (House Bill 987) requiring jurisdictions subject to a Phase I Municipal Storm Sewer System (MS4) National Pollutant Discharge Elimination System (NPDES) permit (a federal stormwater permit) to adopt and implement local laws or ordinances necessary to establish a stormwater remediation fee by July 1, 2013.
-Carroll County is one of the ten jurisdictions in Maryland that must implement this program.
-The law is intended to create a stormwater utility and, through the fee, provide financial assistance to the local jurisdiction for the implementation of local stormwater management plans and permit requirements, such as stormwater management practices and stream and wetland restoration activities.
+Carroll County is one of the ten jurisdictions in Maryland that was required to implement this program.
+The law was intended to create a stormwater utility and, through the fee, provide financial assistance to the local jurisdiction for the implementation of local stormwater management plans and permit requirements, such as stormwater management practices and stream and wetland restoration activities.

-The law allows for the stormwater remediation fee to capture all costs associated with a stormwater management program, including capital improvements (such as stormwater retrofits), operation and maintenance, public information and education, planning and mapping (such as watershed assessments), monitoring/inspection/enforcement, and administration.
+The law allowed for the stormwater remediation fee to capture all costs associated with a stormwater management program, including capital improvements (such as stormwater retrofits), operation and maintenance, public information and education, planning and mapping (such as watershed assessments), monitoring/inspection/enforcement, and administration.

 Related State of Maryland Documents and Links:

 Related U.S. Environmental Protection Agency Documents and Links:

 Action by the Board of County Commissioners